 As state and local governments pass additional tobacco product excise taxes to increase revenue, illicit trade continues to grow.
 This illicit trade has several unintended consequences, such as

 - Undermining Youth Tobacco Prevention efforts.
-The illegal resale of cheaper cigarettes compromises Youth Tobacco Prevention efforts.
-Individuals illegally selling cigarettes on street corners out of backpacks likely don’t care to whom they sell.
+The illegal resale of cheaper cigarettes compromises Youth Tobacco Prevention efforts because criminals don’t care to whom they sell.

-RAI and its operating companies work with law enforcement officials to combat illicit trade, assisting in investigations into alleged illegal operations, as well as assisting in the detection of counterfeit products and identifying websites suspected of trafficking counterfeit tobacco products.
-We support dedicating increased law enforcement resources and funding to combat this issue.
+RAI and its subsidiaries support law enforcement to combat illicit trade, assisting in investigations into alleged illegal operations, as well as assisting in the detection of counterfeit products and identifying websites suspected of trafficking counterfeit tobacco products.
+We support dedicating increased law enforcement resources, increased penalties and funding to combat this criminal activity.

-Our companies engage with diverse stakeholder groups including law enforcement, tax administrators, community groups, neighborhoods, legislators and others to raise awareness of this issue.
-By convening such groups, the issue of illicit trade is addressed from multiple angles and feedback is solicited.
-We support legislative efforts that are effective in reducing smuggling.
+Our companies engage with diverse stakeholder groups including law enforcement, tax administrators, community and neighborhood groups, legislators and others to raise awareness of this problem.
+RAI supports the National Sheriffs’ Association in its program to combat illicit trade by increasing awareness and providing training to law enforcement across the United States.